space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 - The Classic: A **2**-use flash that deals massive conversion damage and can convert.
 - Revolutionary Poster Blueprint: Allows producing rev posters directly, for a cheaper cost.
 - Expanded Reading: Unlocks **4** revolutionary codewords in each category.
-- How 2 Hug: After reading this book, hugging someone deals **10** CHP damage at a **10** second cooldown.
+- How 2 Hug: After reading this book, hugging someone deals **10** LHP damage at a **10** second cooldown.
-- Revolutionary Stamp: Any document stamped with this stamp deals **40** CHP when read and can convert.
+- Revolutionary Stamp: Any document stamped with this stamp deals **40** LHP when read and can convert.
 The stamp is not visible on the overworld sprite.

 #### Tier 2:
 Tier 2 items should allow the revolution to blossom; these should have conditional usecases, meaning a headrev selects the one that is most suitable for how the revolution has developed.